XLSForm/xlsform.github.io/_sections/home-english.md

 | ============        | ============         | ==========                 | =======                  |
 | survey              |                      |                            |                          |

-Form language and user interface language may be the determined separately by the application and may not match.
+Form language and user interface language may be determined separately by the application and may not match.
 To facilitate matching both (in the future), it is recommended, though optional, to add a 2-character language code after the language name.
 The official 2-character language codes, called _subtags_ are published [here](http://www.iana.org/assignments/language-subtag-registry/language-subtag-registry) (search the page with Ctrl-F or Cmd-F).

 ## Media